-Sometimes, it’s you, their partner who’ll be the first person to notice something isn’t quite right.
-But what are the signs of postnatal depression?
-And how can you get support for yourself and your family?
+Sometimes, partners will be the first to notice something isn’t right.
+But what are the signs of postnatal depression and how can you find support?

-Between 15% to 20% of women get postnatal depression (PND) and anxiety in the first year after they give birth (NICE, 2016).
+Between 10% to 20% of women get postnatal depression (PND) in the first year after they give birth (NICE, 2016).
 And around 10% of men get postnatal depression too (Paulson et al, 2006).
 So you’re definitely not alone in this.

 Watch our video where one dad talks about his experience and read on to see how two other dads helped themselves and their partners.

 Postnatal depression has many different symptoms.
 Changes in your partner’s physical wellbeing and behaviour are signs to look out for.

 Mark began to feel something wasn’t right with his wife Michelle soon after their son Ethan was born.

 “It was clear from day one that Michelle wasn't herself.
 She became withdrawn and scared when left alone.
 I could see in her eyes that something wasn't right.”

 You might find that your partner becomes more withdrawn and is reluctant to leave the house.
 Their appetite or eating patterns might change, and they might be more irritable than usual or have sleep problems (Boots Alliance Trust, 2013).